kubernetes/website/content/en/docs/concepts/storage/volume-snapshots.md

 ### Snapshot Object in Use Protection

-The purpose of the Snapshot Object in Use Protection feature is to ensure that in-use snapshot API objects are not removed from the system (as this may result in data loss).
+The _Snapshot Object in Use Protection_ feature lets you ensure that in-use snapshot API objects are not removed from the system (as this may result in data loss).
 There are two cases that require “in-use” protection:

-* If a volume snapshot is in active use by a persistent volume claim as a source to create a volume.
+* If a volume snapshot is in active use by a {{< glossary_tooltip text="PersistentVolumeClaim" term_id="persistent-volume-claim" >}} (PVC) as a source to create a Volume.
 * If a `VolumeSnapshotContent` API object is bound to a `VolumeSnapshot` API object, the content object is considered in use.

-If a user deletes a `VolumeSnapshot` API object in active use by a PVC, the `VolumeSnapshot` object is not removed immediately.
+If you delete a `VolumeSnapshot` API object that a PVC is actively using, the `VolumeSnapshot` object is not removed immediately.
 Instead, removal of the `VolumeSnapshot` object is postponed until the `VolumeSnapshot` is no longer actively used by any PVCs.
 Similarly, if an admin deletes a `VolumeSnapshotContent` that is bound to a `VolumeSnapshot`, the `VolumeSnapshotContent` is not removed immediately.
 Instead, the `VolumeSnapshotContent` removal is postponed until the `VolumeSnapshotContent` is not bound to the `VolumeSnapshot` object.

 ### VolumeSnapshotContent Deletion/Retain Policy

-The Kubernetes snapshot APIs are similar to the PV/PVC APIs: just like a volume is represented by a bound PVC and PV pair, a snapshot is represented by a bound `VolumeSnapshot` and `VolumeSnapshotContent` pair.
+The Kubernetes snapshot APIs are similar to the PV/PVC APIs: just like a volume is represented by a bound PVC and PV pair, a snapshot is represented by a bound VolumeSnapshot and VolumeSnapshotContent pair.

 With PV/PVC pairs, when a user is done with a volume, they can delete the PVC.
 And the reclaim policy on the PV determines what happens to the PV (whether it is also deleted or retained).

-In the initial alpha release, snapshots did not support the ability to specify a reclaim policy.
-Instead when a snapshot object was deleted it always resulted in the snapshot being deleted.
+In the initial alpha release, snapshots did not support reclaim policies.
+When a snapshot object was deleted, the snapshot was deleted as well.
 In Kubernetes v1.13, a snapshot content `DeletionPolicy` was added.
 It enables an admin to configure what happens to a `VolumeSnapshotContent` after the `VolumeSnapshot` object it is bound to is deleted.
 The `DeletionPolicy` of a volume snapshot can either be `Retain` or `Delete`.
 If the value is not specified, the default depends on whether the `VolumeSnapshotContent` object was created via static binding or dynamic provisioning.

 #### Retain